 To calculate the total submission time for the example, we consider the best submissions for each problem.
 For problem 2, the best (and only) submission occurred 2 hours into the contest.
 For problem 1, the best submission occurred 3 hours into the contest.
 Note that if an identically scoring submission occurred later, we use the earliest of these identical submissions.
 Therefore, we ignore submission number 4 and 5 because neither of these were an improvement over submission number 3.
 In this case, then, the total submission time for the team would be 5 hours.

-No language has any advantage over the others.
-(Ex: Java, C, Python, PHP, etc. are all the same).
-Only the problem submission will impact the score, compiling will not affect your score at all.
+No programming language has an advantage over the others.
+(Ex: Java, C, Python, PHP, etc. are all equal).

 Please consult each browser’s Web site for more information on updates.